 Historical Thrill Seeking: A B-17 And The Kindness of Strangers

-Once upon a time, eight or nine years ago in fact, a young woman with a flair for history left her cramped, leaky studio apartment and drove to the Burbank/Bob Hope airport.
+Once upon a time, eight or nine years ago, a young woman with a flair for history left her cramped, leaky studio apartment and drove to the Burbank/Bob Hope airport.
 She had fallen on some incredibly rough times.
-Only a quarter tank of gas powered her car, and she didn’t have much money to fill it.
-Groceries in the cupboard were sparse.
+Only a quarter tank of gas powered her car, and she didn’t have money to fill it.
+Just a few cans of soup and vegetables sat in her cupboard.
 She worked in movies as an assistant, but most months she barely made rent.
 The only real outings she could afford were trips to the library or the hiking trails.

 But when the Collings Foundation, a touring historical group, announced that their B-17, B-25, and P-51 planes from World War II would swing by Burbank airport, the young woman had to see them.
 World War II had been a lifelong passion, especially the aviation angle.
 Her father took her to EAA Airventure in Oshkosh every single year as a child.
 She loved it when those big planes rumbled down the runway and put on the most thrilling airshows a history enthusiast could ever imagine.